 Clive Brunskill’s Instagram account boasts of some pretty familiar faces — Nadal, Djokovic, Williams, Federer… you know, the greats!
-Clive Brunskill has been covering the Australian open, as well as other sport events like the Roland Garros.
+Clive Brunskill has been covering the Australian open, as well as other sports events like the Roland Garros.
 This Melbourne sports photographer clearly carries the level of expertise many in this field aim for.

 Brunskill captures both important moves, and raw emotions just as deftly.
 His sense of color and composition make even the most functional sporting shots artistic.
 If you’ve missed a match anytime, just look for his photos covering it — you’ll find the match’s most memorable moments there.

 2. Mark Dadswell of MD Photography

 One look at Mark Dadswell’s body of work is enough to impress, as there doesn’t seem to be a sport Mark Dadswell has not covered at some point.
-From rugby, to horse racing, to bike racing and off-roading, cricket, to just plain fitness, he’s tried them all.
+From rugby to horse racing, to bike racing and off-roading, and from cricket to just plain fitness, he’s tried them all.
 Effortlessly transitioning from action shots to portraiture, Dadswell manages to bring both sport and athlete to life.

 Asanka Brendon Ratnayake considers himself primarily a photojournalist, and his body of sports photographs does seem to reflect that.
-Timely captures of historic moments, or newsworthy actions are scattered among his many journalistic photographs.
+Timely captures of historic moments or newsworthy actions are scattered among his many journalistic photographs.

 4. Lucas Wroe

 Lucas Wroe’s Instagram account appears to be a mixed bag of a large variety of photography genres, but then, who can help themselves being that good?
 Scroll further down, and you’ll find him covering incredible events that maybe haven’t been on your radar.
-Now, his action packed photographs definitely give you a reason to.
+Now, his action-packed photographs definitely give you a reason to.

 Wroe’s skill lies in bringing to life the electric action-packed environment of a sporting event.
 He doesn’t seem to center his reel around one person — he captures the sport itself.
 Wroe’s intriguing ability to bring environments alive in a frame makes him one of the best Melbourne sports photographers working in the city today.

-Doing this in a split second on field, in the middle of a nail-biting match is sheer skill.
+Doing this in a split second on the field, in the middle of a nail-biting match is a sheer skill.
 And Jacob uses this skill with equal fervor for both adult greats as well as kids.
 We never realized how intense little league can be!
 Trust Jacob to find and portray defining moments like no other.

 6. Craig Dingle